-- 4.2.1 The applicant should complete an application form (available on the Council's intranet under Info/Forms/RIPA) either in writing or electronically, setting out for consideration of the authorising officer the necessity and proportionality of a specific application.
-The application completed by the applicant must also include: - the reasons why the authorisation is necessary in the particular case for the purpose of preventing or detecting crime or of preventing disorder;

-- the nature of the surveillance: - the identities (where known) of those to be the subject of the surveillance; - a summary of the intelligence case and appropriate unique intelligence references where appropriate; - an explanation of the information which it is desired to obtain as a result of the surveillance; - the details of any potential collateral intrusion and why the intrusion is justified; - the details of any confidential information that is likely to be obtained as a consequence of the surveillance; - the reasons why the surveillance is considered proportionate to what it seeks to achieve; - the level of authority required for the surveillance; and - a subsequent record of whether the authorisation was given or refused, by whom and the time and date this happened.
+- 4.2.1 For a RIPA authorisation the applicant should complete an application form available on the Council's intranet under Regulation of Investigatory Powers Act Documents All Documents (sharepoint.com) either in writing or electronically, setting out for consideration of the authorising officer the necessity and proportionality of a specific application.
+The application completed by the applicant must also include: - the reasons why the authorisation is necessary in the particular case for the purpose of preventing or detecting crime or of preventing disorder; - the nature of the surveillance; - the identities (where known) of those to be the subject of the surveillance; - a summary of the intelligence case and appropriate unique intelligence references where appropriate; - an explanation of the information which it is desired to obtain as a result of the surveillance: - the details of any potential collateral intrusion and why the intrusion is justified: - the details of any confidential information that is likely to be obtained as a consequence of the surveillance; - the reasons why the surveillance is considered proportionate to what it seeks to achieve: - the level of authority required for the surveillance; and - a subsequent record of whether the authorisation was given or refused, by whom and the time and date this happened.